 Unabridged.

-Stephen Prothero takes a look at American history through the lens of "culture wars".
+Stephen Prothero takes a look at American history in Why Liberals Win the Culture Wars.
 Culture wars, for Prothero, are more than the typical left-right discussion - they are a left-right discussion with serious religious overtones.

 Prothero's thesis is that the major debates in American history have been those types of debates.